dfinity/ICRC/ICRCs/ICRC-30/ICRC-30.md

 The owner principal can explicitly revoke an active approval at their discretion using the `icrc37_revoke_token_approvals` for revoking token-level approvals and `icrc37_revoke_collection_approvals` for revoking collection-level approvals.

 Analogous to ICRC-7, also ICRC-37 uses the ICRC-1 *account* as entity that the source account (`from`), destination account (`to`), and spending account (`spender`) are expressed with, i.e., a *subaccount* is always used besides the principal.
-In many practical the subaccount will be the default all `0` subaccount.
+In many practical the subaccount will be the default all-`0` subaccount.

 ## Methods

 ### Generally-Applicable Specification

-The API follows the style introduced in [ICRC-7]()[Title](https://github.com/dfinity/ICRC/ICRC-7/ICRC-7.md#generally-applicable-specification).
-See the beforementioned link to ICRC-7 for details.
+The API follows the style introduced in [ICRC-7](https://github.com/dfinity/ICRC/ICRC-7/ICRC-7.md#generally-applicable-specification).
+See the aforementioned link to ICRC-7 for details.

-To summarize, both eligible update and query calls receive a vector of request items as input and return a vector or response items.
-Those are *positional arguments*, i.e., i-th element of the response corresponds to the i-th element of the request.
-The response may correspond to a proper prefix of the request: It must be a contiguous sequence of response items corresponding to a proper prefix of the request.
+To summarize, batch-eligible update and query calls receive a vector of request items as input and return a vector or response items.
+Those are *positional arguments*, i.e., `i`-th element of the response corresponds to the `i`-th element of the request.
+The response may correspond to a proper prefix of the request: It must be a contiguous sequence of response items, where each item corresponds to an item of a proper prefix of the request.

 For update calls, `null` elements in the response have the meaning that processing for the corresponding request items has not been initiated.
 For query calls, `null` elements have meaning as defined by the respective query call.